 T. Brandon Waddell

-Brandon is an associate with Caplan Cobb whose practice spans a broad range of subject matters, including class actions, business litigation, securities cases, intellectual property disputes, and appellate matters.
+Brandon is a partner with Caplan Cobb whose practice spans a broad range of subject matters, including class actions, business litigation, securities cases, intellectual property disputes, and appellate matters.
 Brandon has handled matters involving contract and property claims, copyrights and trademarks, alleged violations of the federal False Claims Act and Federal Communications Act, and constitutional claims, among others.

 In addition to his work for clients in a variety of fields, Brandon also maintains an active public-interest practice, including representing nonprofits and civil rights groups in voting-rights actions, advising public transparency nonprofits in holding government actors accountable, and successfully advocating before the Eleventh Circuit Court of Appeals in an action on behalf of an indigent federal prisoner.